-- -Larger DNS packets means > 512 bytes - -EDNS0 not always recognized/allowed by firewall - -TCP filtering, overzealous administrators... - Most hotels (including this one) do not allow DNSSEC records through
+- -Larger DNS packets means > 512 bytes - -EDNS0 not always recognized/allowed by firewall - -TCP filtering, overzealous administrators.. - Many hotel network infrastructures (maybe this one as well) do not allow DNSSEC records through

 Application awareness

 This could be a long term pain...